7 Best Raised Garden Bed Kits To Buy in 2023

 After all, it’s wood.
 When it’s in contact with dirt and water for a prolonged period of time, it’s going to rot.

-Metal frames aren’t that popular as wood frames.
-But metal as a material is more durable than wood.
+Metal garden bed aren’t that popular as wood frames.
+But metal garden bed as a material is more durable than wood.
 Considering it’ll have a protective layer, enhances its durability even more.

 Plastic or Composite